yankai1996/Negotiation-Website/README.md

 * The instructor can view/add/delete games
 * The instructor can add participants
 * Automatically pair participants
-* The instructor can view/remove games in each pair
+* The instructor can modify each pair by assigning/removing games